The Truth About Dull Kitchen Knives – And What to Do About It

 Not using proper knife storage can also lead to a dull blade – and if you throw your knives in a drawer with the rest of your silverware and utensils, then you’re definitely guilty of not following the rules for caring for your kitchen knives.

 While those knives are sliding around in that drawer, their delicate sharp edges are taking a hit, resulting in a dull edge – and potential nicks and scratches!
 Not to mention, storing sharp knives this way also isn’t a great way to treat your fingers as you can easily catch the edge of the blade while reaching in the drawer for other things.
-Save your sharp edges (and your fingers) by investing in the best knife storage for your kitchen.

 2. You Put Them in the Dishwasher